A Checklist For an Asset Purchase

 The scope of the due diligence will span a checklist of topics to include:

-1. A full detailed review of the Balance Sheet for the prior three to five years.
-The reviewer will be searching for any documents concerning the assets to be purchased, to include Accounts Receivable, Prepaid Assets, Fixed Assets, Deferred Assets, Accounts Payable, Notes Payable, Deferred Revenue, Other Deferred Liabilities, Long Term Liabilities and Equity.
+- A full detailed review of the Balance Sheet for the prior three to five years.
+The reviewer will be searching for any documents concerning the assets to be purchased, including Accounts Receivable, Prepaid Assets, Fixed Assets, Deferred Assets, Accounts Payable, Notes Payable, Deferred Revenue, Other Deferred Liabilities, Long Term Liabilities, and Equity.

-2. The Income Statement, Statement of Cash Flows and the Statements of Stockholder’s Equity for the same periods would also be reviewed.
+- The Income Statement, Statement of Cash Flows, and the Statements of Stockholder’s Equity for the same periods would also be reviewed.

 Current Accounts Payable may need to be confirmed to assure that all liabilities have been properly recorded.
 Tax returns and tax audits should be free from any liens on the company and its assets.